tilschaller/os/README.md

 Write to usb with make write-to-usb

 Currently working
-- Memory manager
-- Interrupts
 - Framebuffer / Printing text

 What to do next:
+- Memory manager
+- interrupts
 - Multitasking
 - Userspace